waikereru/waikereru.github.io/_posts/2012-11-03-native-robins.md

   - News
 ---

-Patsy Matthews from Ecoworks has been forwarding reports from the front line at Longbush, where a female native robin has just been released and teamed up with 'Dog Gully Guy,' a male robin who's been on his own since last season.
-[Read all about it!](/assets/documents/RobinCourtship.pdf)
+Patsy Matthews from Ecoworks has been forwarding reports from the front line at Longbush, where a female native robin has just been released and teamed up with 'Dog Gully Guy,' a male robin who's been on his own since last season.  <a href="/assets/documents/RobinCourtship.pdf" download>Read all about it!</a>

 {% include figure image_path="/assets/images/news/native-robins.jpg" %}